 Anaerobic adhesives: These are limited to specific co-axial or threaded, close fitting joints and require a reactive metal surface to trigger the cure (or use of an anaerobic activator).
 They are a good choice for threadlocking or sealing but not suitable for bonding Nylon structural joints.

-Cyanoacrylate adhesives: These work well on Nylon parts but accelerated aging tests are recommended to check long term durability on certain blends of Polyamide.
-Using a polyolefin primer on the surface before bonding shows no increase in strength and is therefore not recommended.
+Cyanoacrylate adhesives: These work well on Nylon parts, but we recommend accelerated aging tests to check long term durability on certain blends of Polyamide.
+We do not recommend using a polyolefin primer on the surface before bonding as it shows no increase in strength.

-Epoxy adhesives: Choosing a softer, more flexible epoxy would be recommended for bonding Nylon, as Nylon is a fairly soft material.
+Epoxy adhesives: Consider choosing a softer, more flexible epoxy for bonding Nylon, as Nylon is a fairly soft material.

 Two-part polyurethane adhesives: These work very well when bonding Nylon, especially as they are fairly flexible and have high peel strength.

 Structural acrylic adhesives (including methyl methacrylates): These industrial adhesives work well on most Polyamide blends, combining both rapid bond strength development with high structural strength.